Updated May 2021

 From game apps such as Pokémon Go to creative filters (Snapchat, anyone?) to Facebook’s Horizon and Oculus Rift, it seems that both augmented reality and virtual reality are technologies that are set on creating massive disruptions in various sectors.
 However, what do we exactly mean by these two terms?

 Indeed, a lot of people seem to confuse them as being one and the same.
-While they are both immersive technologies and have similarities in certain aspects, overall, they are very different concepts.
+While they are both technologies that give you an immersive experience and have similarities in certain aspects, overall, they are very different concepts.
 In this article, we’ll be giving a detailed breakdown of augmented reality vs. virtual reality as well as helping you decide which is the right one for the needs of you or your business.